AdamWhitehurst/portfolio-vii-the-blog-awakens/data/corpus/who_is_satoshi.md

 category: 'Crypto'
 template: 'post'
 article: true
-excerpt: 'Who is the founder of Bitcoin, known as "Satoshi Nakamoto?"'
+description: 'Who is the founder of Bitcoin, known as "Satoshi Nakamoto?"'
 image:
 caption:
 tags: